OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

  sudo ldconfig
  sudo mkdir /etc/suricata/ebpf/

+The ``clang`` compiler is needed if you want to build eBPF files as the build is done via a specific eBPF backend available only in llvm/clang suite.

 Setup bypass
 ------------

-If you plan to use eBPF or XDP for a kernel/hardware level bypass, you need to do the following:
+If you plan to use eBPF or XDP for a kernel/hardware level bypass, you need to enable some of the following features:

 First, enable `bypass` in the `stream` section ::

  stream:
    bypass: true

+This will bypass flows as soon as the stream depth will be reached.

 If you want, you can also bypass encrypted flows by setting `encrypt-handling` to `bypass` in the app-layer tls section ::